Originally posted to web site August 4, 2015; revised February 27, 2019.

 The last of the tetrad, the September 28, 2015, total lunar eclipse was visible in South America, most of North America, over the Atlantic Ocean and from most of Europe and Africa (including the Middle East).

 If where an eclipse is visible means anything, these four “blood moons” were primarily intended to speak to the people of North and South America.
-No other area had at least a fair viewing of all four of them.
+No other area had a view so fair of all four.

 And that’s not all, folks.
 As the title of this article implies, there is much more to come because the so-called “blood moons” were just the beginning.
 There are accompanying signs in the heavens coming up in the next few years that align with the pattern of the prophetic signs, for just as the moon turned red as blood in the lunar eclipses, in 2017 and 2024 we see the sun doing exactly what the prophets say the sun will do: Go dark or turn black.